 We made the decision in the first quarter of 2009 to change our financial reporting periods from a fiscal to calendar basis.
 This change was implemented in the third quarter of 2009 upon completion of required system changes.
 Commencing in the third quarter of fiscal 2009, we began operating and reporting financial results on a calendar quarter and year basis.
 Our third quarter of fiscal 2009 ended on September 30, 2009, and our fiscal 2009 will end on December 31, 2009.
 This change in period end had the effect of increasing the number of days in the nine month period ended September 30, 2009 by three days.
-Although a significant volume of shipments occurs during the final few days of each of our quarterly reporting periods, including during the quarter ended September 30, 2009, management believes that the three days added to the quarter ended September 30, 2009 from the effect of such conversion to a calendar quarter end did not materially impact our product revenue, as we manage our quarter end sales give based on our financial reporting period end. quarter-end sales cycle based on our financial reporting period end.
+Although a significant volume of shipments occurs during the final few days of each of our quarterly reporting periods, including during the quarter ended September 30, 2009, management believes that the three days added to the quarter ended September 30, 2009 from the effect of such conversion to a calendar quarter end did not materially impact our product revenue, as we manage our quarter end sales gively based on our financial reporting period and account of sales gively based on our financial reporting period on the effect of such conversion to a calendar quarter end did not materially impact our product revenue, as we manage our quarter-end sales cycle based on our financial reporting period end.